sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 - **Recall/Sensitivity/TPR:** Measure the strength of the model to predict a positive outcome. | reduce false -ve (FN) Fraud Detection, Medical Diagnostics, COVID19 Test

-- **Specificity/TNR:** Measure the strength of the model to predict a negetive outcome. reduce FP, Spam detector, Explicit Content Blog, Catch just Fish
+- **Specificity/TNR:** Measure the strength of the model to predict a negative outcome. reduce FP, Spam detector, Explicit Content Blog, Catch just Fish

 - **f1_score:** It is a combined metric.
-Harmonic mean of percision and recall.
+Harmonic mean of precision and recall.
 **0(𝑏𝑎𝑑)≤f1_score≤1(good)**

 | Accuracy  | Precision | Recall | f1 score | Specificity |